 How do you become an FWD Financial Advisor?

 The first step is to have your recruiter register you for the eConnect course.
 After completing this course, you’ll need to review for the Traditional Life and Variable Life exams.
 You’ll also need to pay the exam fees in advance so that you can schedule your exam date.

 Once you pass the exams, you need to submit your licensing requirements so you can be given an agent code.
-The licensing requirements are usually the same when applying with a company: valid government-issued IDs, your TIN and SSS numbers, your work history.
-If you worked with another insurance company in the past, we also need a clearance from the company.
+The licensing requirements are usually the same when applying with a company: valid government-issued IDs, your TIN and SSS numbers, and your work history.
+If you worked with another insurance company in the past, you also need clearance from the company.